The Northwest Passage is one of Canada’s most exciting chapters of discovery, history and exploration.

 Norway had recently gained independence from Sweden and had a new king, so Roald was excited to inform him of their success.
 Roald skied 800 km to Eagle City, Alaska.
 He used a telegraph station to send the news home, before heading 800 km back to his crew.

-It wasn’t until 1942 that Henry Larsen, a Canadian, became the second to sail the entire passage.
+It wasn’t until 1942 that Henry Larsen, a Canadian RCMP officer, became the second to sail the entire passage.
 Larsen first traveled west to east on a two-year expedition departing from Vancouver in 1940 and arriving in Halifax in 1942.
 In 1944, his return trip set the record for traversing the route in a single season.
 The ship had undergone extensive upgrades and followed a more northerly route that was partially uncharted at the time.

-Modern-Day Explorers Return to the Northwest Passage
+Modern-Day Explorers Return

 The Northwest Passage has an incredible history filled with heroic figures pushing themselves to the limits of survival for the sake of exploration.
 Steeped in history and surrounded by breath-taking landscapes, Canada’s High Arctic has become an increasingly popular destination for adventurers, history buffs and travellers seeking the next frontier of travel.